The video link is at the bottom of the page.

 Luke 21:21-22

-The believers fled from Jerusalem between 30 November and 9 December 66 CE, and those who recognised that the law was no longer valid and that the Passover had been fulfilled were wise not to return to celebrate Passover in 70 CE.
-We discuss this in detail in the lesson titled “Great Tribulation.”
+The believers fled from Jerusalem between 9 November and 15 December 66 CE, and those who recognised that the law was no longer valid and that the Passover had been fulfilled were wise not to return to celebrate Passover in 70 CE.
+We discuss this in detail in the series on the “Great Tribulation.”

 C. Blessed is He Who Comes in the Name of the Lord

-The establishment of a new kingdom and a New Covenant occurred in 30 CE, and the Old Covenant was fulfilled when the High Priest offered the last sacrifice on the 14th of July, 70 CE and the Temple was destroyed on the 10th of August, 70 CE.
+The establishment of a new kingdom and a New Covenant occurred with Jesus’ death on 6 April 30 CE.
+The Old Covenant was fulfilled when the High Priest offered the last sacrifice on 17 July 70 CE, and the Temple was destroyed on 10 August 70 CE.
 I cannot over-emphasise the importance of this.
 The kingdom is here now, and we reign now!

-The kingdom is not in a future millennium.
+The kingdom is not in a future Millennium; the Millennium started sometime after the destruction of Jerusalem.

-Indeed, the Church Fathers did not believe the kingdom was yet to come or would come in a future millennium.
-The theory of Dispensational Millennialism only began in the 19th century.
+Indeed, the Church Fathers did not believe the kingdom was yet to come or would come in a future Millennium.
+The theory of Dispensational Millennialism (6000 years from Adam to the end of the Gentile Age, then the Millennium) only emerged in the 19th century from a girl who had a vision and was later taught by John Nelson Darby.

 D. Jesus Predicts the Destruction of the Temple